+- Youth and Family Support (YFS)

-- Mind
+- Emotional Wellbeing Service

+- Child and Adolescent mental Health Service (CAMHS)

 - The Hub

 - School Nurse

 - Safeguarding and Partnership Hub (SaPH)

 - Early Help Locality Hub (EHLA)

 - Children's Social Care

 - Local Policing Team

 - Youth Offending Support Service (YOSS)

 - For students in imminent danger of permanent exclusion the school may work with parents/carers and students to provide an off-site vocational learning placement or off-site provision to another school.
 In these circumstances, where a managed move is turned down or unsuccessful, the school may deem that it has tried every strategy possible and that it has no alternative but to impose a permanent exclusion.